jeroen/curl/revdep/README.md

   7. Failure: Test 2 returns tibble with correct rows and columns. (@test_tq_get_stock_prices.R#28)

   Error: testthat unit tests failed
-  In addition: Warning messages:
-  1: Oanda only provides historical data for the past 180 days.
-Symbol: EUR/USD
-  2: Oanda only provides historical data for the past 180 days.
-Symbol: EUR/USD
-  3: Oanda only provides historical data for the past 180 days.
-Symbol: gold
-  4: Oanda only provides historical data for the past 180 days.
-Symbol: gold Execution halted
+  Execution halted
 ```